pvraab/liri-node-app/README.md

 3. npm install

-   ​	Run npm install to read the package.json and create a node_modules directory and populate it with all of the needed npm packages.
+   ​	Run npm install in the Liri directory to read the package.json and create a node_modules directory and populate it with all of the needed npm packages.

 4. Run the various scripts into the liri app.